pi43r/conversations-with-computers/Chapters/03_Piles-of-Data.md

 In conclusion, the conceptual framework of how weighted networks (artificial neural nets, perceptrons, or cognitrons) work was mostly established in the past century.
 Their performance today comes from increased computing power and more extensive training sets.
 In fact, datasets have become larger and larger, and we haven’t seen the limits of what weighted networks are capable of.
 They seem to be mainly limited by data and computation.

-In the following chapter, I will examine how large training sets are constructed in an academic and artistic context with a closer look at the ethical issues and responsibilities regarding privacy, consent, representation, and ownership.

 ## Making Data

 My first encounter with a large dataset in the field of computer vision was in late 2017 when I found *11k Hands*.[^10] As the name suggests, it is a dataset of 11076 human hands compiled by the researcher Mahmoud Afifi for gender recognition and biometric identification.
 The images show the hands of 190 individuals, in both their palm and dorsal orientation, placed on a white background with uniform lighting.
 Each image is accompanied by the following metadata: age, binary gender, skin color on a scale of “very fair”, “fair”, “medium”, and “dark”, left or right hand, palm or dorsal, if it has nail polish and if there are “irregularities”.
 A statistical analysis of the dataset shows that it contains more female than male hands, mainly people in their 20s and a majority of “medium” and “fair” skin tones.
 The gender bias is addressed in the paper and mitigated by filtering the training set to equal male and female hands.
 They report that the CNN conditioned on this dataset had, on average, 87% accuracy in recognizing the correct gender on an image of the palm and 90% accuracy for the dorsal side.